 Key Takeaways

-Virtually all test-takers know that the ACT exam score lies between 1 and 36.
-But only a small proportion of students understand the details.
-For instance, different sections have a different number of questions, yet all the sectional scores fall also between 1 and 36.
+Though virtually all test-takers know that the ACT exam score lies between 1 and 36, only a small proportion of students understand the details.
+For instance, different sections have a different number of questions, yet all the sectional scores also fall between 1 and 36.
 Also, the score is reported as an integer.
+Plus, your overall ACT scores go through several stages before appearing on the scorecard.

 This blog will act as your guide for ACT scores.
-You will understand what are raw scores and scaled scores.
-Then you’ll get to understand how the ACT scoring chart is used.
-We’ll also discuss how tests, questions, and reporting categories relate to one another.
-After that, we look at what are good ACT scores and average scores.
-We conclude with some helpful, actionable tips on how you can improve your ACT scores.
+You will understand what raw scores and scaled scores are and then you will get to understand how the ACT scoring chart is used.

 How are ACT scores calculated?